dustinpfister/blog_posts/_posts/threejs-examples-lines-sphere-circles.md

 ## Sphere Circle Lines threejs example and what to know first

 This is a post on some javaScript code built on top of the library known as threejs that has to do with making a collection of lines that look like a sphere.
 This is one of my many threejs project examples that I have made thus far that is for developers that have a fair amount of experience with javaScript and threejs and are now looking into ideas for projects.
-This is then not a post for people that are still fairly new with threejs, and as such I will not be getting into basic things that you should know about at this point.
-However in this section I will be going over a few things you might want to read up more on that are related to what I am doing here.
+This is then not a [post for people that are still fairly new with threejs](/2018/04/04/threejs-getting-started/).
+As such I will not be getting into basic things that you should know about at this point, however in this section I will be going over a few things you might want to read up more on that are related to what I am doing here.

-### Read up more on the THREE.Line constructor
+### Read up more on the THREE.Line constructor, and buffer geometry

 In this example I am creating an instance of THREE.Group and adding a bunch of Lines as children for this group.
 The [THREE.Line object](/2018/04/19/threejs-line/) is one of several alternative options to the usual [THREE.Mesh object](/2018/05/04/threejs-mesh/) when it comes to adding objects to a scene that contain some kind of content.
+What is nice about lines is that I only have to worry about the [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/) of the [buffer geometry objects](/2021/04/22/threejs-buffer-geometry/) that I make when it comes to custom geometry.
+This allows for me to just focus on how to go about placing points in space in a certain order, and not working about everything else that needs to happen in order to make a mesh friendly geometry.

 ### Check out Buffer geometry and Vector3 classes